jnikula/piste-on-piste/docs/index.rst

 The scoreboard app is a fairly simple single-page application.
 After launching, internet connection is not required.
 All state is stored in browser local storage only, and never sent anywhere.
+The app currently works best in tablet size screens in landscape.

 The app manual is still a work-in-progress, but it should be fairly self-explanatory.